PERFECT Au Gratin Potatoes

 Let’s get started!

-Dice the onions, mince the garlic, and thinly slice the potatoes.
+Dice the onions, mince the garlic, and thinly slice the potatoes (1/8 inch thick).
 You can slice the potatoes by hand or you can use a kitchen mandolin to do the slicing.
 It makes the job faster and easier and ensures they’re sliced the same width.
-THIS ONE is the same one I bought in Germany and took back to the States with me – I love it.
+THIS ONE is the same one I bought in Germany and took back to the States with me – I love it!
 It’s also Cook’s Illustrated’s “Top Choice”.

-Cover with aluminum foil and bake in an oven preheated to 350 degrees F for about 1 hour or until the potatoes are tender (time can vary depending on thickly the potatoes are sliced).
+Bake for 1 hour or until the potatoes are tender (time can vary depending on thickly the potatoes are sliced).
+Stick a sharp paring knife through the potatoes to check for doneness.

-Uncover and bake for another 20 minutes or until the top is lightly browned.
+Uncover and bake for another 20 minutes or until the top is lightly browned and to enable the excess moisture to evaporate.

 Enjoy!